NREL/OpenStudio-analysis-spreadsheet/README.md

 * Run `sudo rake clean`
 * Remove the ~/.aws.log from your home directory. `sudo rm -f ~/.aws.log`

+### Access Errors

+If you experience issues accessing github.com, rubygems.org, or aws.amazon.com, make sure that the path to these sites are not blocked.
+Some more information can be found in (this issue)[https://github.com/NREL/OpenStudio-analysis-gem/issues/3]

 ## Todos

 * Move the analysis files under need a project specific folder (under project)
 * Re-enable the kill_all methods